What causes fatigue? 251 possible conditions

 - hyperthyroidism, or overactive thyroid

 - autoimmune disorders

 - congestive heart failure

-- you cannot think of anything that might account for your feelings of weakness or fatigue
+- can’t think of anything that might account for your fatigue

-- you regularly have trouble sleeping through the night or have insomnia
+- regularly have trouble falling or staying asleep

 - rectal bleeding